anilabhabaral/hello-cicd-argocd-jboss/README.md

 This is a project where i used Openshift pipeline as a CI tool to build the project and image and used ArgoCD as a CD tool to deploy this "Hello World" maven application into JBoss EAP.

-To craete and run the openshift pipeline follow the below mentioned steps:
+To create and run the openshift pipeline follow the below mentioned steps:

 1. Clone this repo `$ git clone https://github.com/anilabhabaral/hello-cicd-argocd-jboss.git`
 2. Login to Openshift cluster `$ oc login --token=<TOKEN> --server=<SERVER_URL>`